florinpop17/app-ideas/Projects/Color-Cycle-App.md

 -   [ ] User can change the time interval between color changes
 -   [ ] User can specify the color encoding format used from RGB to another format like HSL

-## Trello Board

-You can track your progress by cloning this [Trello Board](https://trello.com/b/ma9stKn2/color-cycle)

 ## Useful links and resources

 [CSS Color Codes](https://www.quackit.com/css/css_color_codes.cfm)